Yzemzgui/resume-screening/README.md

 ## Live Demo

-You can test this API through our web interface at: [Resume Screening Tool](https://www.yzemzgui.com/resume-screening)
+You can test a more advanced version of the resume screening API here: [Resume Screening Tool](https://www.yzemzgui.com/resume-screening)

 ## Prerequisites